 Water Law: An Overview

-Allocation of surface waters is dependent on state law.
-Three different allocation systems have developed in the United States.
+In the United States, three different use allocation systems have developed to determine the rights of private persons in water.
 The first is the riparian doctrine, which developed in the water-abundant eastern United States.
-The second is the system of prior appropriation, as developed in the western United States.
+The second is the system of prior appropriation or “first-in-time, first-in-right,” that developed in the western United States.
 Finally, a handful of states have adopted a hybrid system, which contains parts of both the prior appropriation and the riparian systems doctrines.
+Because water allocation regulation is complex, it is best to contact your state water agency to determine the system used by your state.
+List of State Water Offices.

 Riparianism limits the use of water to only those landowners with riparian land.
-In order to be classified as a riparian landowner, the landowner must own a parcel of land adjacent to a watercourse, such as streams, lakes, and ponds.
-The water may only be put to a reasonable use.
+In order to be classified as a riparian landowner, the landowner must own the parcel of land adjacent to the watercourse, i.e. a river, stream, lake, or pond, from which the landowner plans to use the water.
+Even then, the water may only be put to a reasonable use.
 The courts can enjoin landowners for unreasonable uses.

 The riparian landowner has the right to make “reasonable use” of the watercourse.
-This means that the riparian landowner may make a reasonable use of the waters as long as that use does not interfere with the reasonable use of another downstream riparian landowner.
-Reasonableness is determined by comparing the proposed use with the other riparians’ uses.
-Any natural uses, such as water for drinking, watering livestock, or watering a garden, are considered reasonable under law.
+This means that the riparian landowner may make a reasonable use of the water as long as that use does not interfere with the reasonable use of another downstream riparian landowner.
+Reasonableness is determined by comparing the proposed use with the other uses of other riparian landowners.
+Any natural uses, such as water for drinking, watering livestock, or watering a garden, are considered reasonable under the law.
 Artificial uses, such as those for irrigation or industry, are considered reasonable uses under most states’ laws.

 Non-riparian landowners generally have no right to use water, although some riparian jurisdictions may allow it.
 A majority of jurisdictions require proof of actual harm from the use of water on non-riparian land.
 The minority follows the Restatement (Second) of Torts § 855, which allows for the reasonable use of water on non-riparian land only if the user also owns riparian land.

-Under riparian rights, landowners do not have to use to keep the right.
+Under riparian rights, landowners do not have to use water to keep their riparian rights.
 New uses may be started at any time as long as the new use is a reasonable one.
 Because the right is attached to the riparian land, non-use does not extinguish the right.

 Today, almost all riparian states have moved towards allocating water through a permitting system, often called a “regulated riparian” system.
 Under the regulated riparian system, a central state agency controls who may use the water, how much they can use, and when they can use it.
 Regulated riparianism departs from common law riparianism by looking at the projected use before any water is ever actually used.
 Using the same “reasonable use” criteria as common law, the states first determine if a new use is reasonable.
 This allows the state to take into account both the potential benefits to society and the compatibility with current uses before granting a new permit.
 In many cases, the permit is only required on consumptive uses and excludes non-consumptive uses, or uses that do not require a diversion or removal of water from the watercourse.